AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module7/ex3.md

 ![ACOP](./images/emptymsg.png)

 You'll then see the **Select a message** popup.
-In that list, you need to select the template with the name **ldap - Registration Email**.
+In that list, you need to select the template with the name `--demoProfileLdap-- - Registration Email`.

 ![ACOP](./images/emailmsglist.png)